 The app was published in January 2017 in the Apple App Store of both customer version as well as the driver version.

 The Android version of this app was launched one month after the iOS versions.
-And, till date, the app has currently 5000 active users (drivers + customers) and providing the services smoothly in the California, U.S.A.
+And, till date, the app has currently 5000 active users (drivers + customers) and providing the services smoothly in California, U.S.A.

-While the app is up and running efficiently on both iOS and Android platform, but there is one more feature that client has planned to implement.
+While the app is up and running efficiently on both iOS and Android platform, but there is one more feature that the client has planned to implement.

-To maintain the privacy of customer and driver’s cell phone number, client has asked to implement Twilio Cellphone Masking feature.
+To maintain the privacy of customer and driver’s cell phone number, the client has asked to implement Twilio Cellphone Masking feature.